-Why the business resists your skills-based workforce strategy
+Why the business resists your capability-based workforce strategy

 Author: Siobhan Savage